indiana-university/rivet-source/src/components/file-input/README.md

 ## Accessibility Requirements

-The Rivet file input is built to follow the WAI-ARIA authoring standards.
-It is marked up with the appropriate ARIA attributes and uses the JavaScript included in rivet.js to implement the keyboard navigation and focus management required to meet the ARIA Authoring Practices standards.
-If you need to create the file input functionality in another framework/library like React, Angular, etc., please ensure that it meets the following accessibility requirements.
+Follow these guidelines to ensure that the file input component meets accessibility requirements.

 ### Focus
 - The file input button should have a visible :focus state